The Adventure of the Priory School: Film and television

-Radio
+Radio and audio dramas

 "The Priory School" was dramatised by Edith Meiser as an episode of the American radio series The Adventures of Sherlock Holmes.
 The episode aired on 4 May 1931, with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 A remake of the script aired in April 1933.

 Meiser also adapted the story for the American radio series The New Adventures of Sherlock Holmes, with Basil Rathbone as Holmes and Nigel Bruce as Watson.
 An episode adapted from the story aired in January 1940 and another aired in July 1943.

 The story was adapted by Michael Hardwick as a radio production that aired on the BBC Light Programme in 1962, as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson.

 An adaptation aired on BBC radio in 1978, starring Barry Foster as Holmes and David Buck as Watson.
 The production was adapted by Michael Bakewell.

 "The Adventure of the Priory School" was adapted as an episode of CBS Radio Mystery Theater titled "The Vanishing Herd".
 The episode, which featured John Beal as Sherlock Holmes and Court Benson as Dr. Watson, first aired in January 1981.

 "The Priory School" was dramatised for BBC Radio 4 in 1993, again by Michael Bakewell, as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson.
 It featured Norman Bird as Dr Huxtable and Nigel Davenport as the Duke.

 A 2013 episode of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, was adapted from the story.
 John Patrick Lowrie played Holmes with Lawrence Albert as Watson.

+In 2025, the podcast Sherlock & Co adapted the story across three episodes titled “The Priory School”.